-What should I do if I need to file a claim with my insurance carrier?
+What should you do if you need to file a claim with my insurance carrier?

-What are my options if my insurance company is engaged in bad faith?
+What are your options if your insurance company is engaged in bad faith?

 If you insurance company is acting in bad faith, you have several available options.
 One option is that you can attempt to negotiate directly with your insurance company.
 This might include hiring your own contractor to inspect your property and provide an estimate of the cost of repair.
 If you obtain your own estimate of the cost of repair, you have a concrete basis for a meaningful negotiation with the insurance company.
 However, insurance companies negotiate thousands of these claims annually, so an insured is at a distinct disadvantage when taking this approach.
 An even less attractive option is to simply give up.
 While this might seem like no option at all, you would be surprised by the number of people that simply accept the insurance company’s denial of their claim.

 The final option is to contact an insurance claims attorney and fight back against the insurance carrier.
 Insurance companies sometimes become more reasonable because they now know they must justify their position.
 The insurer also knows that the insured will have a better understanding of his or her rights and remedies, which includes seeking extra-contractual damages through a bad faith legal claim.
 Even if your attorney files a bad faith lawsuit, these cases frequently settle prior to trial.